simphony/docs/README.md

                      latexmk
   ```

-If you want to render the documentation locally, you can run:
+Then run the following command to render the documentation locally:
 ```
 python3 setup.py install
 ```

-This will render the html and generate a LaTeX pdf (in `docs/build/latex/SimPhoNy_docs.pdf`).
+This will create a new `build` folder under `./docs`.
+Now you can browse the rendered HTML files directly on your browser by simply opening the file `./docs/build/html/index.html`, or view the generated LaTeX document file by opening `docs/build/latex/SimPhoNy_docs.pdf`.